• Skip to primary navigation

 The figure also shows a simple automatic battery charger circuit using the IC 741 on the left side of the diagram.

-First let's learn how the changeover relays are wired and then we can proceed with the battery charger explanation.
+First I have explained how the changeover relays are wired and then we can proceed with the battery charger explanation.

 UPS automatic relay changeover